Lazytangent/authenticate-me-read-along/README.md

 `invalid csrf token` error message, check to see if you have the `XSRF-TOKEN` header set in your `fetch` call, which you can get as a cookie when you go to the `/hello/world` route.

+## User model methods

+Wondering where the instance and static methods should go in the User's model file?
+Since they're all adding methods to the User model, they need to be in the scope of the `User` variable created by the `sequelize.define()` method, so that means, these methods will need to be defined within the anonymous function being exported, above the `return User` statement, but outside the invocation of the `sequelize.define` method.
+A good place to put them is right above the `User.associate` method and right below the end of the `sequelize.define` method.